Trip Itinerary: 10-Day New Zealand South Island Road Trip

 What to do in Castle Hill:

-• If you’re a boulderer, try your hand at Castle Hill’s world-class problems.
-If you’d rather remain grounded, take a picnic and sit among the boulders, made famous by Lord of the Rings.
+If you’re a boulderer, try your hand at Castle Hill’s world-class problems.
+If you prefer to stay grounded, take a picnic and sit among the boulders, made famous by Lord of the Rings.

-• Cave Stream is a popular hour day walk that meanders through the cave, giving walkers a unique perspective of Canterbury’s underground.
-Come prepared with a headlamp and appropriate clothing and even in-experienced cavers can give this one a try.
+Cave Stream is a popular hour-long hike that meanders through the cave, allowing hikers a unique perspective of Canterbury’s underground.
+Come prepared with a headlamp and appropriate clothing (you’ll get wet!) for a fun experience.

 Day 10: Castle Hill to Christchurch